 These pickups provide plenty of mid-range while remaining open and transparent.
 The SM-3 is different from the SM-1 and SM-2 models because the steel blades have a higher carbon content.
 They have a high gain output and are available with chrome or gold covers.

-To install any type of pickups into your guitar, you only need to know which wire is the Hot and which wire is the Ground.
+To install any type of pickup into your guitar, you only need to know which wire is the Hot and which wire is the Ground.
 Which colors are which is called the pickup’s wiring code.
 Single coil pickups only have two wires, so you stand a fifty-fifty chance of picking the right one.
 However, humbucker pickups usually have four colored wires plus a bare wire.
 You will need to tie two of the colored wires together, and you will need to connect the bare to one of the remaining colors as well.
-If you do not know the wiring code for the pickup you want to install, you will either need to look up the manufacturer or use a multimeter to figure it out the hard way.
+If you do not know the wiring code for the pickup you want to install, you will need to either look up the manufacturer or use a multimeter to figure it out the hard way.

 Luckily, we know the Seymour Duncan wiring code, and it’s as follows.

 - Black = HOT